omar-polo/plakar.io/content/articles/2025-04_01/index.md

 All data written by Kloset is **strictly immutable**: once a stream is stored, it is never modified.
 This simplifies concurrency, ensures consistency, and supports optimizations such as caching, multi-writer safety, and low-overhead synchronization.

 The storage layer is designed for **scalability and performance**.
-It is fully **parallelized**, able to handle concurrent reads and writes across multiple streams or backends, and is **backpressure-aware**, adapting its behavior to the performance and throughput of the underlying storage system to avoid resource overuse.
+It is fully **parallelized**, able to handle concurrent reads and writes across multiple streams or backends, and is **backpressure-aware** (adapts to storage speeds to avoid overloading), adapting its behavior to the performance and throughput of the underlying storage system to avoid resource overuse.

 Importantly, the storage layer is built on a **pluggable connector model**, allowing it to interface with different backend systems such as filesystems, SFTP servers, or cloud object stores.
 These connectors abstract the details of connection and data transfer, and will be described in more detail later in this article.